-- 2.2.1 A new Traffic Analysis Zone Map shall be developed.
-This task shall be prepared by the CONSULTANT and provided to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval prior to model validation. - 2.2.2 A Highway System Network Map shall be developed by the CONSULTANT for the 2015 Base Year Network and include double-digit coding for more specific facility and area type designations.
+2.2.1 A new Traffic Analysis Zone Map shall be developed.
+This task shall be prepared by the CONSULTANT and provided to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval prior to model validation.

+- 2.2.2 A Highway System Network Map shall be developed by the CONSULTANT for the 2020 Base Year Network and include double-digit coding for more specific facility and area type designations.
 The CONSULTANT shall provide draft Highway System Network maps and data to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval prior to model validation.
-The Network shall also utilize the true shape display function in Cube Voyager for more accurate graphical representation. - 2.2.3 A Transit System Network Map shall be developed by the CONSULTANT for the 2015 Base Year.
+The Network shall also utilize the true shape display function in PTV Visum for more accurate graphical representation. - 2.2.3 A Transit System Network Map shall be developed by the CONSULTANT for the 2020 Base Year.
 The format of this map shall be consistent with the transit base year network for the last plan update.
-The CONSULTANT shall provide draft Transit System Network maps and data to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and Regional Transit System for review and approval prior to model validation.

-- 2.2.4 For purposes of documenting mode split, a Bicycle Facilities Network Map shall be developed by the CONSULTANT for the 2015 Base Year.
+The CONSULTANT shall provide draft Transit System Network maps and data to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and Regional Transit System for review and approval prior to model validation. - 2.2.4 For purposes of documenting mode split, a Bicycle Facilities Network Map shall be developed by the CONSULTANT for the 2020 Base Year.
+The Bicycle Facilities Network Map shall indentify and distinguish between dedicated instreet bikelanes and paved shoulders and offstreet bicycle/pedestrian facilities.
 The CONSULTANT shall provide draft Bicycle Facilities System Network maps and data to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval prior to model validation.
-Any information provided by the CONSULTANT may be used by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for creating an updated bicycle map in an effort separate from this update of the long-range transportation plan. - 2.2.5 For purposes of documenting mode split and identifying gaps in access to transit, a Sidewalk Network Map shall be developed by the CONSULTANT for the 2015 Base Year.
-The CONSULTANT shall provide draft Sidewalk Network maps and data to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and Regional Transit System for review and approval prior to model validation. - 2.2.6 For purposes of documenting freight considerations, a Freight Corridor Map shall be developed by the CONSULTANT for the 2015 Base Year.
+Any information provided by the CONSULTANT may be used by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for creating an updated bicycle map in an effort separate from this update of the long-range transportation plan. - 2.2.5 For purposes of documenting mode split and identifying gaps in access to transit, a Sidewalk Network Map shall be developed by the CONSULTANT for the 2020 Base Year.
+The CONSULTANT shall provide draft Sidewalk Network maps and data to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and Regional Transit System for review and approval prior to model validation. - 2.2.6 For purposes of documenting mode split and micromobility, appropriate mapping or other graphics shall be developed by the CONSULTANT for the 2020 Base Year.
+The CONSULTANT shall provide draft micromobility mapping and data to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and Regional Transit System for review and approval prior to model validation. - 2.2.7 For purposes of documenting freight considerations, a Freight Corridor Map shall be developed by the CONSULTANT for the 2020 Base Year.
 The CONSULTANT shall provide a draft Freight Corridor Map and data to Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval prior to model validation.
-The CONSULTANT shall use the Statewide Freight Model for identifying long-haul truck distribution patterns. - 2.2.7 The development of all maps shall be documented by the CONSULTANT in Technical Report 2.
+The CONSULTANT shall use the Statewide Freight Model for identifying long-haul truck distribution patterns. - 2.2.8 The development of all maps shall be documented by the CONSULTANT in Technical Report 2.